LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Dwarven_Stonemason.md

 ## Trading

-Miners will not trade with players unless they have +100 alignment with [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
-Upon trading with then, the player will be bestowed the advancement "**Blue Riches**".
+Stonemasons will not trade with players unless they have +50 alignment with [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).

-Blue Mountains Miners sell their mining spoilers from their diggings.
-This includes gemstones, raw ores, powders, coal and glowstone dust.
+Blue Mountains Stonemasons sell all kinds of stone, drystone, and Luigon brick variants.
+They also sell light blue clay tiling, stonecutters, and a blue Mountains crafting table.

-Blue Mountains Miners buy supplies for their mining adventures.
-They primarily buy cooked meats such as duck, mutton, porkchops, as well as bread and gammon.
-They also buy new pickaxes so to replenish their worn ones.
+Blue Mountains Stonemasons buy coal, torches, an assortment of pickaxes, and cooked meats.

 ## History
 - 1.8.1: Added to fill out the Blue Mountain settlement trader halls